J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 ### 6. Known Issues to Look Out For

-**Recent Nextflow versions introduced a bug that causes the workflow to fail during retrieval of raw reads files from GeneLab Repository.**
+**Recent Nextflow versions introduced a bug that causes the workflow to fail during retrieval of files from the GeneLab Repository.**

 - [Github Issue Link](https://github.com/nextflow-io/nextflow/issues/2918)
 - This will be fixed in an upcoming release of Nextflow.
 In the meantime, the workflow should work with Nextflow Version 21.10.6, which predates the introduction of the bug.